eficode-academy/istio-katas/002-deployment-patterns.md

 **Promote `v2` to receive all traffic**

-Stop sending traffic to `v3` with `./scripts/loop-query.sh 'x-test: use-v3'`.
+Stop sending traffic to `v3` with `./scripts/loop-query.sh.

 Remove the `name-v1` subset from `name-destination-rule.yaml` file and apply it.